shreyash0k/Football-Stats-App/README.md

    - Push your branch to the remote repository and open a merge request

 2. **Ability to Retrieve Data from an API**
-   - Fetch data from a public API
+   - Fetch data from a public sports-related API
    - Handle possible errors and edge cases

 3. **Ability to Work with a Database**